ededias/dailylog/README.md

   11/06
   - Today I continues dev my person blog using ajax for all requests to back-end

+  15/06
+  - Today I learned validate form with laravel framework

+  16/06
+  - I make a API with laravel and access they with jQuery

 ### Another projects dev after this created